jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="blank-label-field" %}

+It is generally a good idea to always use a label for every field, especially if some of your users may be using screen readers.
+If you are inclined to use `no label` because you want the field to be wider, consider using [`label above field`].

+## <a name="label above field"></a>`label above field`

+If you set `label above field` to `True`, then the label will be positioned above the field and not to the left of it.
+(By default, on larger screens, the label is positioned to the left of the field.)

+{% include side-by-side.html demo="no-label-field" %}

+You can use the [`labels above fields`] feature to make this the default setting for all fields in your interview.

 ## <a name="label"></a>`label` and `field`

 Instead of expressing your labels and variable names in the form of `-